opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 ## Using SELinux

 You can use SELinux to add security to the container.
-You must specify the process label to run the init process inside of the container using the --process-selinux-label.
+You must specify the process label to run the init process inside of the container using `--linux-selinux-label`.

-    $ oci-runtime-tool generate --mount-bind /var/db:/data1  --process-selinux-label system_u:system_r:svirt_lxc_net_t:s0:c1,c2 --mount-label system_u:object_r:svirt_sandbo x_file_t:s0:c1,c2 --rootfs-path /var/lib/containers/fedora --args bash
+    $ oci-runtime-tool generate --mount-bind /var/db:/data1  --linux-selinux-label system_u:system_r:svirt_lxc_net_t:s0:c1,c2 --linux-mount-label system_u:object_r:svirt_sandbo x_file_t:s0:c1,c2 --rootfs-path /var/lib/containers/fedora --args bash

 Not in the above example we used a type of svirt_lxc_net_t and an MCS Label of s0:c1,c2.
 If you want to guarantee separation between containers, you need to make sure that each container gets launched with a different MCS Label pair.